 M102

-M102 is a proprietary disease-modifying drug therapeutic based on recently understood disease pathways in neurodegenerative diseases, particularly in ALS.
-M102 was identified as a lead therapeutic candidate by the Sheffield Institute for Translational Neuroscience (SITraN) at the University of Sheffield, UK, in an effort to identify central nervous system (CNS) penetrant activators of the NRF2-ARE pathway.
+M102 is a proprietary disease-modifying drug candidate based on recently understood disease pathways in neurodegenerative diseases, particularly in ALS.
+M102 was identified as a lead therapeutic candidate by the Sheffield Institute for Translational Neuroscience (SITraN) at the University of Sheffield, UK in an effort to identify central nervous system (CNS) penetrant activators of the NRF2-ARE pathway.
 M102 is an orally administered, once daily, small molecule drug and a new chemical entity (NCE).

 Pathomechanisms